-The shareholders of the Company have approved a stock option plan (the "Plan") pursuant to which options can be granted to the Company's directors, officers, employees, and other contractors to purchase the Company's common shares.
-The Company follows the policies of the Toronto Stock Exchange where the number of common shares issued through the options granted under the Plan may not exceed 10% of the issued and outstanding common shares of the Company at the date of granting of options.
+The Company follows the policies of the Toronto Stock Exchange where the number of common shares issued through the options granted under the Plan may not exceed 11,290,409 of the issued and outstanding common shares of the Company at the date of granting of options.
 Each option agreement with the grantee sets forth, among other things, the number of options granted, the exercise price, and the vesting conditions of the options.